-The PB Shipping APIs provide the Sandbox and Production environments.
+The APIs have separate Sandbox and Production environments.
 Each environment has its own set of base URLs, as listed in the sections below.
 Note that the base URL is just one part of the API call:

 The Sandbox environment is a free test environment that is intended for all your development and testing work prior to deployment on Production.
 Sandbox gives full access to all the API calls available on Production but prints only test labels.
 Sandbox does not use real money.
 Your Pitney Bowes developer account provides free access to the Sandbox environment.

 Sandbox uses the following base URL: https://shipping-api-sandbox.pitneybowes.com/shippingservices/

 The base URL is used for all API calls on Sandbox except Token Generation.
 For Token Generation, see Generate an OAuth Token.

 The Sandbox environment has daily limits on the number of requests you can make per API resource.
 The limits differ per resource but accommodate daily testing and development.
 The limits do not accommodate load tests.
 If you exceed the daily limit for a resource, contact Client Support at ClientSupportTechServices@pb.com or +1(844) 470-6626 and ask that your limit be reset for the day.

 To use the Production environment you must upgrade your developer account.
 Production uses real money and prints labels used for real shipments.
 Never use the Production environment for testing.
 Before you can upgrade to Production, you must add a payment method to your developer account.
 Note that you cannot use your existing Sandbox merchants in the Production environment but instead must add the merchants to Production separately.